 If you are a sports club which has not yet registered as a CASC and are interested in the registration process, please visit the Inland Revenue Sports club site or call the Inland Revenue Sports Clubs Unit on 0300 123 1073.

-Registered Charities can be given 80% relief from Business Rates, on any Non-Domestic property that is wholly or mainly used for charitable purposes.
+If you are a registered charity, you can be 80% relief from Business Rates, on any Non-Domestic property that is occupied and wholly or mainly used for charitable purposes.

 Small Business Rate Relief may be available if a Ratepayer’s property has a rateable value of less than £15,000.